 About a year ago, a radio talk show host asked me how hard it is to hack someone.
 So I told him how I would go about hacking him, if I was going to do it.
 I prefaced it by saying I’d never do these things, but if I were going to, here’s how.
 And by the end, the intern was looking at me as if she was wondering why I’m not in jail.

 I probably scared a lot of people.
 But that’s my job.
-I’m effective because when someone says, “I know that patch is two years old, but nothing bad has happened, so I’m not going to apply that,” I can answer that.
+I’m effective in my field of vulnerability management because when someone says, “I know that patch is two years old, but nothing bad has happened, so I’m not going to apply that,” I can answer that.

 The ideal security person ought to scare you a bit.